Professor Claire Nee

 Claire's research has included a variety of forensic areas including crime specific research (burglary and car theft); interventions in prisons; criminality in children; personality disorder in female offenders; electronic monitoring of offenders; intensive probation; self-reported offending; and racism and sexism within the police force.
-Her current research projects include decision-making in burglars, stigma associated with offending behaviour and reducing risk in very young offenders and vulnerable children.
-She is currently interested in supervising PhDs regarding the cognition and emotion of burglars in the days leading up to the crime and at the scene of the crime, using multiple methods including simulations (in real environments and using virtual reality), eye-tracking, interviews and experiments.
+Her current research projects include decision-making in burglars and reducing risk in very young offenders and vulnerable children.
+She is interested in supervising PhDs regarding the cognition and emotion of offenders in the days leading up to the crime and at the scene of the crime; understanding risky behaviours in young people; and coaching citizens to understand risk in their environments.
+She is a mixed methods researcher, with a heavy emphasis on phenomenology using virtual re-enactments, eye-tracking, physiological measures and spontaneous verbalisations.